 Tétouan, one of the major ports in Morocco, is also known as the White Dove in Arabic.
 It has been inhabited for more than 2000 years and is very rich in history, having Hispano-Moorish influences.

 The medina in Tétouan is a known UNESCO World Heritage site.
-Houses have carved ceiling and tile work inside the old city.
+Houses have carved ceilings and tile work inside the old city.
 Do see the Archaeological Museum and the only Roman Catholic church – Iglesia de Bacturia.

 You can find the coastline at Martil where you can enjoy water sports.
 One can also head to Cabo Negro for relaxing on the beach with the best sand strips.
 Sample local dishes like the goat tagine, gazelle horns (pastry), and the creamy cheese Jben.
 Do stay at a Riad – a traditional Moroccan house or head to the Rif Mountains for picturesque natural spots, camping, and hiking.
 Monday is the market day, and you can check out the local market stalls in alleyways.